Parts A, B & D Addiction Treatment Coverage — 2026

 Medicare Part A covers inpatient hospital care including medically supervised alcohol and drug detox.
 When admitted to a hospital for detox or a psychiatric facility for SUD treatment, Part A covers the stay after your deductible ($1,632 per benefit period in 2024).
 After 60 days in a benefit period, daily copays apply ($408/day days 61–90).

 For freestanding psychiatric hospital stays, Medicare Part A covers up to 190 days over your lifetime.
 There is no lifetime limit for psychiatric units within general hospitals — which is where most inpatient SUD treatment occurs.
-For most people seeking addiction treatment, the 190-day limit is not a concern.

 Part B covers the majority of outpatient addiction services: